ahmadaimandev/digital-nomad/README.md

 ## Demo

-You can view the live demo of the Guitarista Landing Page [here](https://guitarista-landing-page.vercel.app/).
+You can view the live demo of the Guitarista Landing Page [here](https://digital-nomad-nu.vercel.app/).

 ## Features

 - **Responsive Design**: The page is fully responsive and works well on all devices.
 - **Home Section**: Includes a welcome message, description, and call-to-action buttons.
-- **About Us Section**: Features a video and a brief description of the company.
+- **About Us Section**: Features a company members and a brief description of the company.
-- **Products Section**: Displays different types of guitars with descriptions and images.
+- **What We Offer Section**: Displays different types of offers.
+- **How It's Work Section**: Give guidance how to be a members of Digital Nomad .
 - **Pricing Section**: Provides different pricing plans with features for each plan.
-- **Clients Section**: Showcases logos of prominent clients using a carousel.
+- **FAQS Section**: List of frequent question that were asked by visitor.
 - **Contact Us Section**: Includes a form for visitors to get in touch with the company.
 - **Footer**: Contains social media links and copyright information.